johnna123/DeepFakeMe/README.md

 ## Running the example
-1. Make sure there is a target_video.mp4 in target_data/
+1. Make sure there is a *.jpg in target_data/
-2. Make sure there is a *.jpg in source_data/ of your face
+2. Make sure there is a *.jpg in source_data/
 3. run the example from root dir

     ```
-    python image2vid_example.py
+    python images_example.py
     ```
-4. Get your deepfake in processed_data/modded.mp4
+4. Get your deepfake in processed_data/

 Please keep in mind that this project only works with 1 face images